 Third Spencer Tracy and Katharine Hepburn Blogathon 2020, No 24

 Love Letters to Old Hollywood and In The Good Old Days of Classic Hollywood Third Spencer Tracy and Katharine Hepburn Blogathon.
 Other reviews with this cast include Spencer Tracy in Father’s Little Dividend.
 Katharine Hepburn in On Golden Pond.
-Sidney Poitier stars in David and Lisa.
+Sidney Poitier stars in To Sir, With Love and David and Lisa.
 Beah Richards in Murder She Wrote.
 Cecil Kellaway and Virginia Christine in Bewitched and The Twilight Zone.
 Isabel Sanford in The Love Boat, Love at First Bite and Bewitched.
 Roy Glenn in Alfred Hitchcock Presents.